 Definition of brick

-A brick in poker is a harmless card, a card that does not change the dynamics of a table.
-When writing a hand, the brick can be identified by an X ("I had AK on an flop A-K-x").
-The brick can be a harmless card on an flop, but it can also be a harmless card at the turn or on the river.
-For example, on an flop flop-9-J with two hearts, we notice that there are many draws.
+A brick in poker is a harmless card, a card that does not change the dynamics of a board.
+When writing down a hand, the brick may be identified by an X ("I had AK on an A-K-x flop).
+The brick can be an unimportant card on the flop, but it can also be an unimportant card on the turn or river.
+For example, on an 8-9-J flop with two hearts, there are many draws.
 A card like a T of hearts would be the opposite of a brick since it would complete many draws.
-A two of spades would be a good example of a brick on this board.
+A two in spades would be a good example of a brick on this board.

 The implication of a brick

-It is important to understand what a brick is and its implications.
-For example, if you have a very dynamic tableau with several possible draws at the turn and the river is a brick (the card does not complete the suit or straight and does not pair the tableau), you will have much less success with your bluff.
-Often players will bet draws.
-When the draws don't complete and it's a brick that falls, the players with the least amount of warning will understand that you probably missed your draw and are using that brick to bluff.
+It is important to understand what a brick is and what it means.
+For example, if you have a very dynamic board with several possible draws on the turn and the river is a brick (the card does not complete the flush or straight and does not pair the board), you will have much less success with your bluff.
+Often, players will bet draws.
+When the draws don't complete and it's a brick that falls, the least alert players will understand that you probably missed your draw and are using that brick to bluff.
 As a general rule, a brick is a bad card to bluff on.